clojure-finance/Wejure-website/content/md/pages/docs.md

 - [Java SDK](https://adoptium.net/)
 - [InterPlanetary File System (IPFS)](https://ipfs.tech/)

-Before running WeJure, run `yarn` to download all the dependencies and go setting of IPFS to change the configure file.

-To run or configure WeJure on your local environment, first navigate to `src/wejure/js` in terminal and run `node relay` to start a relay server for synchronizing data in gunDB.
-Next, run a local IPFS client to host IPFS.
-In the root directory, start a local server by the command `yarn dev`.
-Then visit [localhost:8020](http://localhost:8020).

 ### Node.js
 Node.js is an open-source, cross-platform JavaScript runtime environment.
 It allows developers to run JavaScript code outside of a web browser, making it suitable for server-side and networking applications.
 You can download different versions of Node.js from the website, including the LTS (Long-Term Support) version recommended for most users.